Organic Chiran Sencha

 Tea Farm

-The fields of Nuruki Seicha are located in the shadows of Kaimon Mountain (開聞岳) in southern Chiran, not far from Mt.
-Sakurajima.
-The Nuruki family has cultivated tea for over 20 years according to organic standards and comprehensive cultivation methods.
-We at Sunday Natural hold the Nuruki family's dedication to tea in high regard.
+The fields of Nuruki Seicha are located in the shadow of Kaimon Mountain (開聞岳) in southern Chiran, not far from Sakurajima volcano.
+We hold the Nuruki family's dedication to natural tea in high regard; despite the dominance of conventional farming in Chiran at the time, they have been cultivating tea in this region using holistic farming methods for more than 20 years.

 Character